Fitness and Nutrition Gone Wrong

 When it comes to fat loss and improved health, smaller and more regular changes over time much are very often much more effective than the typical all or nothing approach.
 Most of us respond less well to extreme approaches and it is a far easier and more enjoyable process, and the results are likely to stick, if we do things more gradually, tweaking as we go.

-We help our members with a nutritional programme that works for them, if you’re struggling, give us a shout at our gym or try out our personal training sessions and we’ll help you work out a plan that suits you.
+We help our members with a nutritional programme that works for them, if you’re struggling, give us a shout at our South East London gyms or try out our personal training sessions and we’ll help you work out a plan that suits you.